 Rowell has co-authored a white paper and guidelines on housing for persons with special needs for the State of California.
 His work in this area includes a series of demonstration projects in California: "Hardened House" for people with aggressive behaviors, "Soft House" for people with self-injurious behaviors, "Structured House" for people with cognitive disorders, and “Crisis House” for people with developmental disabilities in severe crisis.
 He has also shared his expertise with members of the Governor's Task Force on Long Term Care Housing and Community Supports in Oregon.

 Other recent projects completed by the Rowell Brokaw Architects include a wetlands environmental education center; planning and design for a 64-unit mixed-use neighborhood, including a LEED Gold office building; assisted living communities in Oregon, California and Nevada; a transit station; early childhood centers for Head Start; a school addition; planning and programming for the Robert D. Clarke Honors College at the University of Oregon; an interior renovation for Opus6ix Gallery; a remodel of the historic Heceta Lightkeepers House; and numerous private residences.
-Rowell’s work is also seen throughout the School of Architecture and Allied Arts, from the Materials Resource Center and a multimedia sound studio to studio desks and library furniture.
+Rowell’s work is also seen throughout the College of Design, from the Materials Resource Center and a multimedia sound studio to studio desks and library furniture.

 Before founding the firm with partner Greg Brokaw, Rowell worked with Gary Moye in Eugene, Building Design Partnership in London, England, and Delgatty Architects in Vancouver, British Columbia.